Keycapsss/keycapsss-help-site/buildguide_en.md

 ### Q. One or more rows/columns of key switches do not respond

 A. The Pro Micro board may not be soldered and attached firmly.
 Check again, and re-solder and reinstall if necessary.
+Also check the solder points for bridges.

 ### Q. A single key switch doesn't respond